jaspector

 All new residential construction in unincorporated areas, commercial and industrial construction, structural additions and alterations, and changes in building use or occupancy per Mississippi Code § 17-2-5.

-The following work is generally exempt: Certain agricultural and farm buildings used exclusively for agricultural purposes may be exempt from the State Uniform Construction Code per Mississippi Code § 17-2-9.
+Not all construction work requires a permit in unincorporated Smith County, MS. The following work is generally exempt: Certain agricultural and farm buildings used exclusively for agricultural purposes may be exempt from the State Uniform Construction Code per Mississippi Code § 17-2-9.
 Confirm with Board of Supervisors..
 Note: Exempt from building permit does not mean exempt from zoning, floodplain, or other regulatory requirements.
 Confirm edge cases with the Board of Supervisors before proceeding.
+When in doubt, confirm with the local building department before starting work.